 Child Parent Psychotherapy (CPP) is an evidence based practice for children birth to five who have been exposed to trauma – in the form of child maltreatment, sudden or traumatic death of someone close, witnessing of domestic violence, disruption of attachment; or multiple changes of placement.
 Young children may experience behavior, attachment, and/or mental health problems, including posttraumatic stress disorder.
 The primary goal of CPP is to support and strengthen the relationship between a child and his or her caregiver as a means of restoring the child's sense of safety, attachment, and appropriate affect; and improving the child's cognitive, behavioral, and social functioning.

 Yes, it begins with a three-day training.
 Upon completion of the initial training, trainees will participate in two consultation calls each month for 18 months; and will receive two CPP Intensive Sessions (2 days each) at 6 and 12 months.
-Registration has closed for the Child Parent Psychotherapy 2018 Training Cohort.
-You can add your name to the wait list to apply for future training cohorts.
+Registration is now closed for the 2022-2023 Spring training cohort.
+You can add your name to the CPP Information list to apply for future training cohorts.

 A minimum of 18 months, or until all of the requirements have been met.